iikuzmychov/BidirectionalDictionary/README.md

 # BidirectionalDictionary

-The **bidirectional dictionary** is a dictionary with non-null unique values, that provide access to an inverse dictionary.
+The **bidirectional dictionary** is a dictionary with non-null unique values that provides access to an inverse dictionary.

 ## Example